expressjs/express/docs/guide.md

   * _home_ Application base path used for _res.redirect()_ and transparently handling mounted apps.
   * _views_ Root views directory defaulting to **CWD/views**
   * _view engine_ Default view engine name for views rendered without extensions
-  * _reload views_ Reloads altered views, by default watches for _mtime_ changes with
-      with a 500 millisecond interval.

 ### Routing